Polly Resilience

 using Excalibur.Dispatch.Resilience.Polly;

-public class GracefulDegradationOptions
+public sealed class GracefulDegradationOptions

 {